philfv9/spmf-server-webclient/README.md

 ---

-## Future Improvements
+##  Improvements

-This is an early release.
-Send your comments and suggestions to philfv AT qq DOT com
+Interested in contributing?
+Send your comments and suggestions for improvements to philfv AT qq DOT com

 ---